 Implementing Fifo (First In First Out) On Media Folder To Maintain Diskspace - Bytesized Hosting Wiki

-Found a nice script that does just that, and with a few tweaks by yours truly and the infamous Animazing (thanks!) its working really well!
+Found a nice script that does just that, and with a few tweaks by yours truly and the infamous Animazing (thanks!) it's working really well!

 ./deleteOldFiles.sh [PATH] [limit in percentage]